kalenobrien15/sbox-Kals-2D-Toolbox/README.md

 **Death behaviour:**
 - On death, input is blocked but physics and gravity keep running so knockback carries naturally
-- The death air animation plays while the player is airborne
+- `TriggerDeathAir()` is called immediately — disables input, keeps physics running, no anim change
-- When the player lands, the ground death animation plays and the pixelate sequence begins
+- When the player lands, `TriggerDeath()` fires — freezes the player and plays `Death Ground Animation`
+- The pixelate death sequence begins after landing
-- If the player is already grounded when death triggers, knockback launches them before waiting for landing
+- If the player is already grounded when death triggers, knockback still launches them before waiting to land

 **Particle setup:**
 - **Jump dust** — one-shot burst on jump and wall jump.
 Loop should be **off**.